 There is a wide variety of possible causes that bring to a video not being automatically played.
 These may have to do with autoplay policies, iframes, Media Engagement Index and more.
 Please read the full answer in this article for more information.
 Also, please keep in mind that this is not an extensive list of causes for autoplay failure and that, as time goes by, browsers autoplay management and autoplay policies may change.

-If you want your video to play automatically once the player is available, you should set the autoplay feature to true.
+If you want your video to play automatically once the player is available, you should set the

 However, sometimes this does not lead directly to the desired result: different issues may be preventing the automatic reproduction of your video.
 In the following we will be listing some of the most common causes for this.

 Some issues depend on the fact that autoplay is not really implemented, but the method